Mohammed Zaman Kiani: Second World War and the Azad Hind

 In March 1941 the 1st Battalion 14th Punjab Regiment was sent to Malaya and he fought in the Battle of Malaya during World War II and was taken prisoner of war.
 He later joined the First Indian National Army (INA), when it was formed in 1942 under the command of Mohan Singh.
 After this army collapsed due to disagreements with the Japanese, the Indian Independence League placed Kiani as Army Commander of the remains, with Jaganath Rao Bhonsle as Director of the Military Bureau.

 After the arrival of Subhas Chandra Bose in 1943 and the revival of the Indian National Army (INA), as well as the proclamation of the Free India government, Kiani was appointed the commander of the first division, which he led during the invasion of India in 1944.
 At the time of the fall of Rangoon, Kiani led the personnel of the Indian National Army and the Azad Hind Government who, along with Bose, marched to Bangkok.
 After Bose flew to Tokyo in August 1945, Kiani surrendered to the British 5th Division at Singapore on 25 August 1945 as the commander of the INA, along with the rest of his troops.
 He was repatriated to India and interned until 1946, before being cashiered and discharged from the British Indian Army.

 Poonch Rebellion

-Following the Partition of India, Kiani returned to Rawalpindi after the independence of Pakistan in 1947.
+Following the Partition of India, Kiani returned to Rawalpindi after the independence of Pakistan from British rule in 1947.

 In September 1947, the Pakistani prime minister Liaquat Ali Khan and the Punjabi minister Shaukat Hayat Khan put him in charge of the southern wing of the Pakistan's effort to overthrow the Maharaja of Jammu and Kashmir.
 General Kiani established a General Headquarters, GHQ Azad, based in Gujrat City.
 From here, Kiani's forces organised raiding operations on Kashmir border and directed the Kashmiri rebels in Poonch, eventually leading to the formation of Azad Kashmir.
-Brigadier Habibur Rehman served as his chief of staff.
+Brigadier Raja Habib ur Rahman Khan served as his chief of staff and was responsible for the capture of strategic towns and cities such as Bhimber and Mirpur.